Unable to Pay Rent?

 During a period of time for which the Mayor has declared a public health emergency pursuant § 7-2304.01, and for one year thereafter ("program period"), a provider shall offer a rent payment plan program ("program") for eligible tenants.

-Under its program, a provider shall:
+Under its program, which is still in effect, a provider shall:

 Make a payment plan available to an eligible tenant for the payment of gross rent and any other amounts that come due under the lease during the program period and prior to the cessation of tenancy ("covered time period"), with a minimum term length of one year unless a shorter payment plan term length is requested by the eligible tenant.